wowpaydemo/samplecode/README.md

 1.DirectApiIntegration

+    Merchant's should share their PCI DSS certificate with us.

     Merchants whoever wants to show the paymentmethods and channels on their checkout page, they can choose this integration type.

     The first request to wowpay is to get the payment methods and channels based on the currency,country ...